Rababb-P/reactportfolio/README.md

-  This is Rababb Pannu's portfolio which I am creating to learn react!
+  This is my portfolio, currently in progress.